University of Georgia

 Bankruptcy Practice Seminar

-Pamela Foohey will join the University of Georgia School of Law faculty as a full professor in the fall of 2024.
-She will teach Bankruptcy, Secured Transactions and a Bankruptcy Practice Seminar.
+Pamela Foohey joined the University of Georgia School of Law faculty as a full professor in 2024.
+She teaches Bankruptcy, Secured Transactions and a Bankruptcy Practice Seminar.

 Foohey comes to Athens from the Cardozo School of Law at Yeshiva University, where she was honored with the Distinguished Professor Award in 2024.
 Foohey previously was a professor of law at Indiana University Maurer School of Law, where she taught for seven years.
 While at Indiana, she served as advisory board chair for the Center for Law, Society & Culture.
 She was also recognized with several teaching awards, including the 2019 Wallace Teaching Award, the 2018 Trustees’ Teaching Award and the 2017 Gavel Award, in addition to being named the 2020 Outstanding Interactive Professor.
 From 2012 to 2014, she was a visiting assistant professor at the University of Illinois College of Law.